core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 * At step 1, the following applies in case the chain is composed of reverse-proxies, and the last reverse-proxy (in fact, the whole chain) stands in both for the whole group of servers and for the individual origin servers in the group (see {{sec-reverse-proxies-proxy-side}}).

    In the Response-Forwarding Option, the proxy MUST replace the old value TARGET_OLD.
 The new value TARGET_NEW specifies addressing information directly associated with the proxy.
-The new value is such that, when receving a unicast request sent to TARGET_NEW, the proxy forwards the request to TARGET_OLD, i.e., to the (next hop towards the) origin server that originated the response.
+The new value is such that, when receving a unicast request that is sent according to what is specified in TARGET_NEW, the proxy forwards the request according to what is specified in TARGET_OLD, i.e., to the (next hop towards the) origin server that originated the response.

    This ensures that, when receiving a response to a group request and consuming the Response-Forwarding Option, the origin client can retrieve addressing information that is directly associated with the first reverse-proxy in the chain, i.e., with the next hop towards the origin server that originated the response.